Historic Courtroom Opens For Classical Guitar Series

 According to Hamilton County Historian David Heighway, the Historic Courtroom had been divided up in the mid-20th century, including a floor dividing it into two stories.
 During the Courthouse restoration in 1992, they used photographs from the D.C.
 Stephenson trial.
 “You could say that it reflects the 1920s era.
 The style is all recreated.”

 -Betsy Reason writes about people, places and things in Hamilton County.
-Contact Betsy Reason at betsy@thetimes24-7.com.
+Contact Betsy Reason at [email protected].